WannesMalfait/Blender-shaders/src/mnode/sockets.md

 ### Value socket

 This just stores one value, hence the name.
 - Value -> Shader.
-The output gets treated as an emission shader with color `(1.0, 1.0, 1.0)` and strength the value.
+The output gets treated as an emission shader with color `(1.0, 1.0, 1.0)` (white) and strength the value.
 - Value -> Color.
 The red, green, and blue channels are set to the value.
 - Value -> Vector.
 The x, y and z components are set to the value.